Dear Scholars, Parents, and Community Friends,

 I hold a Bachelor of Arts in Education, a Bachelor of Science Degree from The CUNY (City University of New York) Baccalaureate Program, and a Master of Science in Educational Leadership from St. John’s University.
 In the near future, I intend to complete a PhD. in Urban Systems with a focus on Educational Policy from Rutgers University.
 Frequent reflection on my humble beginnings keeps me grounded and impassioned about paying forward the loving guidance, inspiration, and encouragement afforded to me by my own teachers at every level.

 To serve you and your remarkably intellectual scholars is an invaluable gift.
 I promise to persevere and stand at the gap to ensure that our scholars receive the best education to place them on a pathway to and through college and beyond.
-I affirm that that each and every scholar at CCMS will maximize their strengths and grow in leaps and bounds as they reach to accomplish their sense of self, self-efficacy and self-actualization.
+I affirm that each and every scholar at CCMS will maximize their strengths and grow in leaps and bounds as they reach to accomplish their sense of self, self-efficacy and self-actualization.
 I affirm that CCMS will be a learning space wherein community members will line up for blocks to vie for a 25:1 Scholar to seat ratio.

 Mavgar Mondesir-Gordon, 6-8 Principal